ballerina-platform/ballerina-spec/langext/deprecation/spec.md

 - `object-method`
 - `object-field-descriptor`

+### Deprecation warning
+The Ballerina compiler must issue a warning when a deprecated API element is used, except in following cases:
+- A deprecated API element is used within another deprecated API element.

 ## Human-readable information
 Specify deprecated API element details in the documentation string as a separate section.